gaborbata/boxbot4k/README.md

     * application: `jar cvfe boxbot4k-app.jar B *.class`
     * applet: `jar cvf boxbot4k-applet.jar *.class`
 * optimize/obfuscate classes with [ProGuard](http://proguard.sourceforge.net/)
-* repack jar files with [kzip](http://advsys.net/ken/utils.htm)
+* repack jar files with [advzip](http://advancemame.sourceforge.net)

-Currently, the build configuration of the project does not support producing optimized output (i.e. jars with 4k size limit) for non-Windows environments which is due to the Windows version of kzip executable. kzip is available on Linux and MacOSX as well but I haven't got chance to try them and create separate build profiles for those operating systems.
+Currently, the build configuration of the project does not support producing optimized output (i.e. jars with 4k size limit) for non-Windows environments which is due to the Windows version of advzip executable. advzip is available on Linux and MacOSX as well (in source form) but I haven't got chance to try them and create separate build profiles for those operating systems.

 Usage
 -----